Goal 8

 With that in mind, the following changes were made to the baseline and target:

 • Changes to the baseline employment rates, to 46.4 per cent for First Nations, 52.2 per cent for the African Nova Scotian community, and 56.8 per cent for the province overall.
-Additionally, employment rates for the First Nations community in the original Ivany report reflected data for the larger Aboriginal community.
+Additionally, employment rates for the First Nations community in the original Ivany report reflected data for the larger Indigenous community.
 We have included measures for both groups but the baseline reflects the First Nations population.

 • The baseline gaps – the differences between the employment rate for the racially visible group in question and the provincial figure at the time the One NS goals were established – are 10.4 percentage points for First Nations and 4.5 percentage points for African Nova Scotians.
 The target gap for 2024 is zero in both cases.